 Adonis worked an injury to allow Piper to re-take his namesake Pit set and further build the storyline that would eventually culminate at WrestleMania III in March of 1987.

 Not only did the match hold the hair-vs-hair stipulation, which was particularly bad for Adonis, but it was also going to be billed as Piper’s "retirement" match because he was going to be leaving to film the now-classic, "They Live."

 The two worked the match to perfection as you would expect them to.
 It had all the bells and whistles of a big WrestleMania match with the anticipation for it being palpable, and they did not fail to deliver on its promise.
 It only lasted a short six minutes and change, but they did so much in that time.

-Adonis bounced all over the ring, and Piper was able to unleash his kept anger on him in the process.
+Adonis bounced all over the ring, and Piper unleashed his kept anger on him in the process.
 It ended with Jimmy Hart interfering and Brutus Beefcake coming to help the Hot Rod.
-Piper put Adonis under with the sleeper in true hair match fashion but had trouble cutting the thick wet hair of the Adorable One.
-When Brutus stepped in to help another gimmick legend was given light with the birth of The Barber, yet another historical moment that can be traced back to Adonis.
+Piper put Adonis under with the sleeper in true hair match fashion but had trouble cutting the Adorable One’s thick wet hair.
+When Brutus stepped in to help, another gimmick legend was given light with the birth of The Barber, yet another historical moment that can be traced back to Adonis.